No items in your cart

 What can you do to fend off the threat of ransomware?
 We’ve put together a few tips that can help your business stay safe:

 The rising prominence of ransomware has boosted demand for cyberinsurance among SMBs.
-AIG Europe reported that ransomware accounted for over one-quarter of its cyber-related claims in 2017, more than any other cause.
+AIG Europe reported that ransomware accounted for over one-quarter of its cyber-related claims, more than any other cause.
 Total economic losses from WannaCry were around $8 billion and largely uninsured.

 Cyberinsurance usually provides coverage in the event of a data breach.
 In the case of a ransomware attack, it might cover the cost of the ransom paid, too.
 Check the details of any specific policy to see if you would have financial protection if valuable information were lost to ransomware.